nhuang29/MusicClassification/Learning/ReadMe.md

 ### FFT's Explained:
 Besides Amplitude vs Time, we also would need an analysis of the frequencies that occur in the music file.
 This is what FFT (Fast Fourier Transform) is for.
 In short, a Fourier Transform (there are many types of them) changes an Amplitude Domain to a Frequency Domain.
+I plan on writing up a full summary of what fourier transform does but for now here's a link explaining that: [Fourier Transform in Action](https://www.youtube.com/watch?v=spUNpyF58BY)

 This is where the 2nd part of the code comes in (as shown below):